 How would I play my nuts?

-In many cases, the answer will be that you would just flat call the flop and allow your opponent to potentially improve on the turn or keep on bluffing into you.
+In many cases, the answer will be that you would flat-call the flop and allow your opponent to potentially improve on the turn or keep on bluffing into you.

 So, when you float the flop, your turn bets and raises will appear as if you could potentially have one of the strongest possible hands on the given board, which is another reason floats work so well in so many situations.